mtodosovska/Analysis-of-Terrorist-Attacks/README.md

 # PR17MTDSZG
 ## Goals
 The data represents all recorded terroristic attacks form 1973, to 2015.
 We have chosen the following goals:
-	* Number of attacks every year
+	### Number of attacks every year
-	* Number of casualties every year
+	- [1.
+Number of casualties every year]
-	* Numbers of lethal and nonlethal attacks
+	- [2.
+Numbers of lethal and nonlethal attacks]
-	* Correlation between success, suicide attacks
+	- [3.
+Correlation between success, suicide attacks]
-	* What is the most dangerous city/country to live in
+	- [4.
+What is the most dangerous city/country to live in]
-	* What is the most dangerous profession to be a part of
+	- [5.
+What is the most dangerous profession to be a part of]
-	* What is the weapon that is the most used
+	- [6.
+What is the weapon that is the most used]
-	* What are the groups that claim responsibility most often
+	- [7.
+What are the groups that claim responsibility most often]
-	* What is the correlation between the number of attacks they've claimed and the number of members thay have.
+	- [8.
+What is the correlation between the number of attacks they've claimed and the number of members thay have.]

 ## Conclusions
 We have come to the following conclusions: